Finding A Bed Tonight

 Where We Are

-We're looking for a first CoC partner to pilot with.
-What's still planned: email-based
+CoC partner to pilot with.
+What's still in progress: email-based "forgot password"

-trust matters more than polish.
+audit.
+We name our gaps because trust matters more than polish.

 How to Get Started